Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Details about sampling from

 The acceptance probability

 depends also on the normalization constant of $q$.
 In order to compute it and draw the new proposal, the Choleski decomposition $Q=U^TU$ is used, where $U$ is an upper triangular matrix.
-The mean under $q$ is then (dropping the dependence of $Q$ and $b$ on $L$) equal to $U^{-1}U^{-T}b$, the normalizing constant is $(\det Q)^{1/2}=\prod_i U_{ii}$ and for drawing $L^*$ we use
+The mean under $q$ is equal to $U^{-1}U^{-T}\mb b$, the normalizing constant is $(\det Q)^{1/2}=\prod_i U_{ii}$ and for drawing $\mb L^*$ we use

 Finally, the quadratic form in the exponent of the density is